clintonboys/clintonboys.github.io/_posts/2014-10-06-aus-election-model-6.md

 ---

-Post about coming up with a pollster reliability index (doing this at the moment).
+I wanted to come up with a Nate Silver-style pollster reliability weighting to include in a future model.
+The first step was to collect all the final polls for the major polling firms before federal elections in the past: because modern polling is quite different to the pre-Internet and mobile phone era, I just chose the federal elections in 2013, 2010, 2007 and 2004.